 International Accreditation

-To facilitate global exchanges for research and education, KBS actively promotes collaborative research, faculty exchanges, and student exchanges through membership in international business school networks.
+To facilitate global exchanges for research and education, KBS actively promotes collaborative research, faculty exchanges, and student exchanges through its membership in international business school networks.

 International Networks